LavanyaReddy2509/Azure-Zero-to-Hero/Day04/Virtual machine types.md

 # 💻 Azure Virtual Machine Types (Series)
-- Microsoft Azure offers different types of **Virtual Machines (VMs)** optimized for various use cases.
-Each VM series is designed for specific workloads such as general-purpose, compute-intensive, memory-intensive, storage-optimized, GPU-enabled, and high-performance computing.
+- **Microsoft Azure** offers different types of **Virtual Machines (VMs)** optimized for various use cases.
+Each VM series is designed for specific workloads such as **general-purpose, compute-intensive, memory-intensive, storage-optimized, GPU-enabled, and high-performance computing**.

 # 📊 Overview of Azure VM Types
 | VM Series	| Optimized For	Use Cases |